About the LEND Program

 - Advance the knowledge and skills of all child health professionals to improve health care delivery systems for children with developmental disabilities

 - Provide high-quality interdisciplinary education that emphasizes the integration of services from state and local agencies and organizations, private providers, and communities

 - Provide health professionals with skills that foster community-based partnerships

 - Promote innovative practices to enhance cultural competency, family-centered care, and interdisciplinary partnerships

 The LEND programs grew from the 1950s efforts of the Children's Bureau (now the Maternal and Child Health Bureau) to identify children with disabilities as a Title V program priority.
-They are funded under the 2006 Combating Autism Act and are administered by the Health Resources and Service's Administration's (HRSA) Maternal and Child Health Bureau (MCHB).
+They are funded under the Autism Collaboration, Accountability, Research, Education, and Support (CARES) Act and are administered by the Health Resources and Service's Administration's (HRSA) Maternal and Child Health Bureau (MCHB).